 While the lists were primarily meant to put an end to defence imports, they were clearly drawn considering the manufacturing capabilities of India's private industry and public sector working in the field of defence.
 This will give lot of opportunities to our company in coming days.

-The operations in Bulk explosives division are also getting stabilized with the retendering from large mining companies and also the cooling off the commodity / raw material prices.
+The operations in Bulk explosives division are also getting stabilized and looking bright with the existing supply order from Singareni and future requirements of Coal India with the cooling off of the commodity / raw material prices.

-13. Board matters
+11. Board matters

-A. Directors' Responsibility Statement pursuant to section 134 of the Companies Act, 2013
+A. Directors' Responsibility Statement pursuant to the provisions of Section 134 of the Companies Act, 2013-